 Getting here, getting around, and services: Most international travelers arrive via Barbados and take a short flight to Bequia on SVG Air or to St. Vincent on LIAT, and an inter-island ferry to Bequia.
 Our Managing Director, Winifred Kydd, will have a taxi meet you at the airport or ferry.
 A member of our staff will greet you at the Moonhole entrance and help you with your luggage.

 We recommend that guests use the services of local taxi drivers.
 If you choose to rent a vehicle, we provide parking outside the Moonhole gate.

 Housekeeping services are included in your rental rate.
 Our housekeepers cook and clean 6 days per week.
-They will provision the house and cook your meals, unless you tell them you really want to fend for yourself.
-We have a small commissary, but we bring in most of our fresh produce from the 'mainland' - as locals call the lush island of St. Vincent six miles to the north.
+They will provision the house and cook all your meals, unless you tell them you really want to fend for yourself.
+We bring in most of our fresh produce from the 'mainland' - as locals call the lush island of St. Vincent six miles to the north.